 In 1967, after charting five major hit singles in the Billboard charts, Billboard had declared The Buckinghams as the most-listened-to band of the year.
 Following the success of the band, Tufano along with Carl Giammarese pursued other endeavors.
 Both members of the band would form the song-writing duo known as “Tufano and Giammarese” and produced three albums to exceptional success.

 He would also co-write with musician Tom Scott to produce and sing the original theme song for the show Family Ties.
 Not afraid to venture out of his comfort zone however, Tufano would also pursue various acting roles in movies such as Fatal Attraction (1987), Blame It On The Night (1984), and voice work for other film and TV projects.

 Dennis Tufano has the “it,” the golden voice that continues to mesmerize fans.
 When Dennis Tufano performs at the Golden Oldies Spectacular, audiences will have the opportunity to witness something special.
-Whether you are there to see Tufano, BJ Thomas, Lou Christie, Jay and The Americans, or the 1910 Fruitgum Company, be prepared for a golden evening of music on August 29, 2020.
+Whether you are there to see Tufano, BJ Thomas, Lou Christie, Jay and The Americans, or Shades of Blue, be prepared for a golden evening of music on August 29, 2020.